-Sprinkle over the pine nuts and pumpkin seeds and pop back in the oven for 8 minutes, until the fennel is cooked through.
+Sprinkle over the pine nuts and pumpkin seeds, and pop back in the oven for 8 minutes, until the fennel is cooked through.
 Remove from the oven and leave to cool for 5 minutes.

 Drizzle a roasting tray with olive oil.
 With wet hands, roll the mixture into about 20 walnut-sized balls, then place on the tray and leave in the fridge for 15 minutes.
-Preheat your oven again to 200C/gas 6.
+Preheat your oven again to 200°C/400°F/gas 6.

-Fill the tin halfway with water and add, along with the balsamic, then gently bring to the boil.
-Reduce to a simmer and cook over a low heat for 8–10 minutes, until thickened.
+Fill the tin halfway with water and add, along with a splash of balsamic, then gently bring to the boil.
+Reduce to a simmer and cook over a low heat for 8 to 10 minutes, until thickened.

 Pour the sauce into a food processor and blitz until smooth, then return to the pan and keep warm until needed.